 Separation of recognition and enforcement

 The process for obtaining judicial recognition for a foreign judgment is almost the same as the process for enforcement.
-However, contractual or de facto reciprocity is not required for the recognition of a foreign judgment (see below for detailed explanations on requirements of recognition and enforcement).
+However, contractual or de facto reciprocity is not required for the recognition of a foreign judgment.

 Under Turkish law, defendants cannot raise merits-based defences.
-Pursuant to article 55 of the PIL the defendant is limited to narrow grounds for challenging a foreign judgment.
+Pursuant to article 55 of the Act on Private International Law and International Procedural Law (PIL), the defendant is limited to narrow grounds for challenging a foreign judgment.

 - there is no contractual or de facto reciprocity;